rafaelmchaves/card-transactions/README.md

 First of all, change the H2 database to other one.
 The idea is to choose a database that it's not in memory, but it could be deployed in a cloud service, for example.
 I would choose a SQL database in this case since we want a database that guarantees the consistency instead of availability in according to CAP Theorem.
 Some options of SQL database are postgres, Mysql, Oracle and cockroachDB.
-The last two was designed to be distributed and scale horizontally.
+The last two are designed to be distributed and scaled horizontally.

 ## Cache

-Operation type has local cache, which means that each server of application will have the own cache in memory.
-So, a server could be cached an information, while other server no.
+The operation type is cached locally, which means that each application server will have its own cache in memory.
+So, one server may have information cached while another server does not.
-But I believe it's not a problem in this case, since that we have few operation types values, and it not uses to change a lot.
+But I believe that this is not a problem in this case, since we have few operation types values, and they don't usually change much.
-However, it's important to note that if an operation type data is changed or deleted, it's necessary to wait the TTL expire to visualize the modification.
+However, it's important to note that if an operation type data is changed or deleted, it's necessary to wait for the TTL to expire to view the modification.

 Create a distributed cache for Account would be a very good strategy.
 We can use a redis, memcached or Hazelcast.
 An important consideration is everytime an account changes(e.g. client changed for active to inactive status) we need to invalidate the cache.